Let us turn now from the world of linguistics to the world of high theory, while

 personal histories of the student and professor are crucial to the professor’s

 understanding of the student’s question, and to her ability to produce it.
-But
+But the

-the question itself is also an important element in the entire exchange.
-“What are your office hours?” spoken in the identical
+question itself is also an important element in the entire exchange.
+“What are

-context (first day of class, the same student and professor, etc.) obviously
+same student and professor, etc.) obviously means something very different and

-means something very different and calls for a radically different set of
+calls for a radically different set of possible answers.
+However problematically,

-include the language of the question.
-The practice of holding office hours,
+the sources of difference must include the language of the question.
+The practice

-their nature, their typical format and scheduling and their institutional
+of holding office hours, their nature, their typical format and scheduling and

-dependent on the words “office” and “hours” and
+community–is partially dependent on the words “office” and “hours” and

 how those words are used, both in English generally, and within that community.
+To

 But let us return to the text.
 Fish suggests that, while none of the meanings is